A-levels or BTEC

 Entry requirements are in the range of A-level BBC–CCC (112–96 UCAS Tariff points), or BTEC Extended Diploma DDM–DMM.
 You will be considered if your predicted grades fall within this range, but any offer will be made based on assessment of portfolio and interview.

 Access to HE Diploma

-GCSE (minimum grade C)
+GCSE (minimum grade C or grade 4)

-may enable you to start the course in year 2 or year 3, subject to a review of your experience and portfolio.
+May enable you to start the course in year 2 or year 3, subject to a review of your experience and portfolio.

 We have a history of accepting outstanding students with strong portfolios and consider all applications on an individual basis.
 We encourage you to apply even if your predicted grades might fall below the entry requirements.

-- to demonstrate a good knowledge of musicianship, affinity for experimentation, awareness of related art forms, and an experience of working with sound/music related technologies.
+This should have a duration of five minutes maximum and contain a selection of works demonstrating a good knowledge of musicianship, affinity for experimentation, awareness of related art forms, and an experience of working with sound/music related technologies.